-The College of William and Mary strives to maintain a safe, healthy and efficient work place free from drug and alcohol abuse.
-The College complies with all federal and state regulations pertaining to the abuse of controlled substances including the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Communities Act of 1989 and the Department of Human Resource Management's Policy Number 1.05 - Alcohol and Other Drugs.
+William & Mary strives to maintain a safe, healthy and efficient work place free from drug and alcohol abuse.
+The university complies with all federal and state regulations pertaining to the abuse of controlled substances including the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Communities Act of 1989 and the Department of Human Resource Management's Policy Number 1.05 - Alcohol and Other Drugs.

 - A list of applicable legal sanctions;